osdc/pokedc/README.md

         proceed with the sign-in
     Else (if it asks for a username, password) : enter your GitHub username.
-        enter the token you generated in {step 8} for the password.
 13. Now push the changes:
     ```
         git push origin main